gotson/komga-website/src/README.md

 lang: en-US
 heroImage: /assets/media/logo.svg
 actionText: Get Started →
-actionLink: /features/
+actionLink: /guides/
 features:
 - title: Organize
-  details: Organize your CBZ, CBR, PDF and EPUB files in different libraries.
+  details: Organize your CBZ, CBR, PDF and EPUB files in different libraries and collections.
 - title: Read
   details: Use the integrated Webreader, the Tachiyomi extension, or any OPDS reader.
 - title: Manage